Negative-Network/GoogleAuthenticator/README.md

 directly into the clipboard.
 On OSX pbcopy can be used, on linux xsel will do the trick.

-OSX example (put the following in ~/.bash_profile:
+OSX example - put the following in ~/.bash_profile:

     alias getcode="get-code ~/.google_authenticator | pbcopy"